aroberge/ideas/README.md

 > _I found a bug._

 Wonderful, please file an issue so that I can perhaps fix it.
-Note however that some examples, which are known to fail in some contexts, would be too complex ensure that they always work in all contexts.
+Note however that some examples are just proof of concepts and are not meant to be robust.

 > _I found a cool use of import hooks in another project, different from
 > all of your examples._